This post may contain affiliate links which won’t change your price but will share some commission.

 To put you in a similar mood, I’ll show you how festive beautiful my hometown Wroclaw is during the Christmas season.
-You can see more photos and read some information about the city on In Your Pocket.
+Photo credit In Your Pocket

 Without further ado, here’s my compilation of the most popular European cookies…